AWS Core Specification

 The arnNamespace property is a string value that defines the ARN service namespace of the service (e.g., "apigateway").
 This value is used in ARNs assigned to resources in the service.
 If not set, this value defaults to the lowercase name of the service shape.
 This value must match the following regex: ^[a-z0-9.\-]{1,63}$.

-If not set, this value defaults to the name of the service shape converted to lowercase.
 This value is combined with resources contained within the service to form ARNs for resources.
 Only resources that explicitly define the aws.api#arn trait are assigned ARNs, and their relative ARNs are combined with the service's arnNamespace to form an ARN.

 The cloudTrailEventSource property is a string value that defines the AWS customer-facing eventSource property contained in CloudTrail event records emitted by the service.
 If not specified, this value defaults to the arnNamespace plus .amazonaws.com.
 For example: